Wizard-hsu/MyGitHubProject/readme.md

 ## List Of Files After Loading
 After loading the data, a comprehensive list of files available for analysis is provided.

-# Analysis of Election Campaign Using Visualizations

-## Transaction Amount for Each Candidate Contesting
-Analysis of transaction amounts made by each candidate in the campaign, showcasing the candidate's name and the sum of their transaction amounts.

-## Total Individual Contributions Made by Candidates
-Analysis of individual contributions made to each candidate, displaying the candidate's party affiliation and the sum of their individual contributions.

-## Transaction Amount in Each State
-Graphical analysis of transaction amounts in each state, illustrating the count of transaction amounts for each state.

-## Visualization for Transfers from Authorized Committees to the Candidates
-Visualization depicting transfers from authorized committees to candidates, highlighting fund sources.

-## Visualization of COH_BOP and COH_COP for Each Party
-Graphical representation of COH_BOP (beginning cash on hand balance) and COH_COP (closing cash on hand balance) for each party.

-# Model Prediction

-## Using ML on Analysis
-- Machine learning algorithms are applied to analyze and predict various aspects of the campaign, such as voter behavior, preferences, and turnout.
-- Predictive modeling techniques are employed to forecast campaign expenditures, committee types, and candidate election outcomes.

-## Linear Regression to Predict Contribution
-- Linear regression is utilized to predict the total receipts a committee spends based on receipts collection, aiding in decision-making on loan procurement.

-## Random Forest to Predict the Committee Type
-- Random forest classification model predicts committee types based on various features, facilitating the identification of committee types.

-## Decision Tree
-- Decision tree analysis is performed to predict candidate election outcomes based on features, providing insights into candidacy viability.

 # Tableau Dashboards

 - Tableau dashboards are used to visualize campaign finance data, including individual contributions, candidate distribution by state, and expenditure analysis.